upn3xt/chrono/journal/JOURNAL.md

 Look, I knoww I needed to not use the maps but dammit some stuff is really that stupid and I can keep going for now.
 I'll paste the achievement of function call on my code and that's it.

+## Hello world.

+THE LANDMARK HAS BEEN REACHED!
+TODAY ON 23/10/2025 CHRONO HAS SPOKEN!
+IT SAID THE FIRST HELLO WORLD EVER!!!
+THIS WAS THE MILESTONE.
+I'M SO FUCKING PROUD OF
+MYSELF AND THIS PROJECT.